canonical/k8s-snap/docs/src/charm/howto/cos-lite.md

 ## Deploying COS Lite on the K8s cloud

-On the COS cloud, create a new model and deploy the `cos-lite` bundle:
+On the K8s cloud, create a new model and deploy the `cos-lite` bundle:

 ```
 juju add-model cos-lite k8s-cloud